evadne/pictorial/README.md

 #	`pictorial.rb`

 Pictorial is your tiny image factory.
-It monitors a particular directory for new `.png` files, runs them through `pngcrush`, strips the gamma information and the color profile optionally, renames them optionally, and places them in another directory before showing a Growl notification.
+It monitors a particular directory for new `.png` files matching a particular regular expression, runs them through `PNGCrush`, strips chunks (like, the gamma information or the color profile) optionally, renames them, and places them in another directory before showing a Growl notification or an audible alert.

-##	Dependncy
+##	Dependncy / Limits

-You’ll need to have PNGCrush installed.
+You’ll need to have `PNGCrush`, obtainable thru MacPorts.
+This script relies on OS X’s `fsevents` too.